Title: Deputy Leader and Lead Member for Resources

-It was a great privilege to be elected as the councillor for Alfriston, East Hoathly and Hellingly.
+It was a great privilege to be elected as the councillor for Arlington, East Hoathly and Hellingly.
 My background is in policing in London and here in Sussex, so to be elected ‘first go' was exciting and very rewarding.

 I have successfully completed post-graduate studies in local governance.